 Council Tax frequently asked questions

-Why are we seeing council tax increases when I thought local government reorganisation was supposed to save money?
+Why are we seeing Council Tax increases when I thought local government reorganisation was supposed to save money?

-Reorganisation has provided lots of opportunities for efficiencies and the savings plans since the first day of the new council add up to a total of £68m per year.
+Reorganisation has provided lots of opportunities for efficiencies and the savings plans since the first day of the new council add up to a total of £68 million per year.
 That is at the top end of the estimates that were made at the start of re-organisation, so we are well on track after less than three years.

 Councils are legally required to set a balanced budget.
 As outlined above the rapidly rising costs and demand for services together with reductions in government funding means that even after making substantial savings and using one-off contributions from reserves, we have little choice other than to increase Council Tax to the maximum set by the government (before requiring a referendum) to enable a balanced budget.